Back to All Events

 Choose one hands-on session:

-Peer Mediation in Action – An introduction to the conflict competency training through peer mediation role plays (EN)
+Peer Mediation in Action – An introduction to the conflict competency training through peer mediation role plays, Helen Winter (Pepperdine University)

 15:00 – 15:15 | Break